-Description: Students will work under the direction of an elementary or middle school principal and teacher within the district.
+Description: Students work under the direction of an elementary or middle school principal and teacher within the district.
 Students can choose between regular education and special education.
 Within the classroom, students are given experiences in working directly with students as well as completing routine teacher assistance activities.
-This program is designed to be flexible and attempts will be made to 'fit it' in the high school student's schedule.

 Prerequisites: Senior with an interest in teaching.
-Students choosing this course are encouraged to complete the Child Development, Human Development, and Intro to Education courses listed in the FCS section prior to enrolling, as the knowledge and experiences in those courses would benefit the cadet.
+Students are encouraged to complete Child Development, Human Development, and Intro to Education courses in FCS prior to enrolling, as the knowledge and experiences in those courses benefit the cadet.
 Method of Grading: Students will receive a grade based upon success within the class.